G8 Foreign Ministers' meeting statement

-- Conflict in fragile states, Piracy off the coast of Somalia, Cyber security, Human rights internationally, Peace and stability in the Middle East and North Africa Afghanistan, Canada, Democratic Republic of Congo, France, Germany, Ghana, Iran, Israel, Italy, Japan, North Korea, Russia, Somalia, South Sudan, Sudan, Syria, USA, The Occupied Palestinian Territories, UK Presidency of G8 2013, and Somalia Conference 2013
+- Conflict in fragile states, Piracy off the coast of Somalia, Cyber security, Human rights internationally, Peace and stability in the Middle East and North Africa Afghanistan, Canada, Democratic Republic of the Congo, France, Germany, Ghana, Iran, Israel, Italy, Japan, North Korea, Russia, Somalia, South Sudan, Sudan, Syria, USA, The Occupied Palestinian Territories, UK Presidency of G8 2013, and Somalia Conference 2013

 - 11 April 2013

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 The G8 Foreign Ministers have issued a joint statement following their meeting on 10 and 11 April 2013 in London.

 G8 Foreign Ministers met in London on 10-11 April.
 The G8 represents a group of nations with a broad range of global interests and with a collective responsibility and opportunity to use its influence to address some of the most pressing issues in the world.

 Foreign Ministers addressed a number of international issues, challenges and opportunities that impact on global peace, security and prosperity.
 Beyond exchanging views and coordinating actions on the pressing foreign policy issues of the day, they made a number of commitments as set out below and in the separate Declaration on the Prevention of Sexual Violence in Conflict.